IgorLeanca/codexIsoTls/README.md

 Set `USE_TLS` to `false` when the target endpoint expects an unencrypted TCP socket.
 When TLS is enabled (`USE_TLS = true`), the application performs the handshake and prints the negotiated protocol and cipher details; when disabled, it logs that a plain socket is being used and skips all certificate handling.

+To traverse a corporate proxy, enable the `USE_PROXY` flag and update `PROXY_HOST`/`PROXY_PORT` to the proxy's address.
+When proxying is active the sender first opens an HTTP CONNECT tunnel before proceeding with the TLS handshake or plain TCP session.

 If the remote endpoint only supports particular TLS protocol versions, adjust the `ENABLED_PROTOCOLS` constant in the same file (for example, set it to `{"TLSv1.2"}`) to avoid the server closing the connection during the handshake.
 Leaving the array empty retains the JVM defaults.
 The sender prints